Dyme

 1. 1.Emergency rooms near Midtown Manhattan and Times Square

-3. 3.Urgent care clinics near Times Square and Midtown Manhattan
+3. 3.Urgent care clinics in Midtown, Times Square, and Brooklyn

-Quick decision guide: where to go for medical help in NYC
+Quick decision guide: where to go in NYC

 • Minor illness (cold, fever, minor infection): Go to an urgent care clinic.
-CityMD has 30+ NYC locations with walk-in hours and typical wait times under an hour.
+CityMD has 30+ NYC locations with walk-in hours and typical wait times under 30 minutes.

-• Prescription refill: Head to a 24-hour CVS or Walgreens.
-The CVS at 630 Lexington Avenue in Midtown is open 24 hours.
+• Prescription refill: Head to a 24-hour CVS or Duane Reade pharmacy.
+The CVS at 630 Lexington Avenue (Midtown East) and the Duane Reade at 1627 Broadway (Times Square) both fill prescriptions around the clock.

-• Serious emergency (chest pain, difficulty breathing, major injury): Go directly to a hospital emergency room or call 911.
+• Serious emergency (chest pain, stroke symptoms, severe injury): Go directly to a hospital emergency room or call 911.
+NewYork-Presbyterian/Weill Cornell Medical Center on the Upper East Side and Bellevue Hospital in Kips Bay are two of the city's largest ERs.

 Emergency rooms near Midtown Manhattan and Times Square